PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_048](./images/img_048.png)

-The names fo most of these commands originate from a typewriter:
+The names of most of these commands originate from a typewriter:

 ![img_224](./images/img_224.png)